To connect a Google project you will need to generate service keys. This may either be done with Terraform or through the Google Cloud Platform.

 2. Give your service account a name and description.
 We suggest the name include your Project's name.

 3. Grant this service account read access to the project.
-Specifically, you must give it the 3 roles, as shown below.
-1) a Project-level 'Viewer' role, 2) 'Service Usage Viewer' role and 3) Security Reviewer.
+Specifically, you must give it the following role, as shown below.
+The Project-level 'Viewer' role.
+Then press Done.

 - Go to Accounts

 - Click on "Create New" in the top right corner.

 - Name your account and add a description.